 In 1986 Ray and Star became certified Marriage Enrichment Trainers (Association of Couples for Marriage Enrichment), studying with David and Vera Mace, the founders of the marriage enrichment movement.
 They have also completed training sessions in PREP: Prevention and Relationship Enhancement Program (with Susan Blumberg, Scott Stanley, and Howard Markman), Imago: Couplehood as a Spiritual Path (with Harville Hendrix and Helen Hunt), Life Coaching with Couples (with Patrick Williams and Lisa Kramer), and The Ultimate Relationship Program (Tony Robbins and Chloe Maddanes).

-Ray and Star have been married for 36 years.
-They have seven children ages 25 through 35 and live in Meadowbrook, Pennsylvania.
+Ray and Star have been married since 1976.
+They have seven children and many grandchildren.
+They currently live in Meadowbrook, Pennsylvania.